BarnaTB/product-importer/README.md

 * PostgreSQL
 * Virtualenv

-Ensure you have PostgreSQL, RabbitMQ, and Python 3.8 installed and running prior to the steps that follow.
+Ensure you have Docker installed and running prior to the steps that follow.

 ## Installing